 - Multi-layered energy efficient lightweight ceramic fiber insulation in upper chamber and firebrick in lower oven for maximum heat storage and minimum heat loss.

-- Elements mounted in easy-to-replace holders located on side walls.
+- Lower chamber elements mounted in easy-to-replace holders on side walls.

 - Hearth plate for load support and floor brick protection in upper chamber.